GoogleCloudDataproc/spark-bigquery-connector/README.md

   .option("writeMethod", "direct") \
   .save("dataset.table")
 ```

+Partition overwriting and the use of `datePartition`, `partitionField` and `partitionType` as described below is not
+supported at this moment by the direct write method.

 **Important:** Please refer to the [data ingestion pricing](https://cloud.google.com/bigquery/pricing#data_ingestion_pricing)
 page regarding the BigQuery Storage Write API pricing.